-What is a Trade Paperback?
+What is Trade Paperback?

 Trade Paperbacks are produced in more quantities and hit the stores with more numbers compared to hardcovers.
 The quality of hardcovers is better than that of paperbacks, not just in the quality of the covers but also the paper quality.
 The quality of the paperbacks depends on the publishing house but is good nonetheless.
 They mostly come in the size of 6”x 9”, which mostly is as same as the size of the hardcovers, not always though.
 I have added the screenshot of the Amazon trade paperback bestsellers for your reference.

-What is a Mass Market Paperback?
+What are Mass Market Paperback?